pb99u069/cardano-api-documentation/examples/simpleTx.md

   skey <- generateSigningKey asType return (getVerificationKey skey, skey)
 ```
-so this results in a (`VerificationKey PaymentKey`, `SigningKey PaymentKey`) pair

-finally, cardano-cli serialises this and writes it to a file, whith `writeFileTextEnvelope` from the cardano-api
+Having generated the pair, the cardano-cli serialises each key and writes it to a file, whith `writeFileTextEnvelope` from the cardano-api

-serialisation is done internally, that is why a type that is an instance of the `HasTextEnvelope` class must also be an instance of the `serialiseAsCBOR` class
+The serialisation to CBOR is done inside the `serialiseToTextEnvelope` function, that is why a type that is an instance of the `HasTextEnvelope` class must also be an instance of the `SerialiseAsCBOR` class, which is the case for both `SigningKey PaymentKey` and `VerificationKey PaymentKey`

 ```haskell
 serialiseToTextEnvelope :: forall a.
 HasTextEnvelope a => Maybe TextEnvelopeDescr -> a -> TextEnvelope